The See-Saw (Fragonard, Louvre)

 The See-Saw is an oil painting on canvas of c.
 1761–1765 by Jean-Honoré Fragonard.
-It and The Palette Game were rediscovered in a château in Orne in 2016, after which they were both declared national treasures of France then acquired for the Louvre, which placed them on long-term loan to the Musée Fabre in Montpellier in 2021.
+It and The Palette Game were rediscovered in a château in Orne in 2016, after which they were both declared national treasures of France and then acquired for the Louvre, which placed them on long-term loan to the Musée Fabre in Montpellier in 2021.